 This chilled-out indie music bar has a friendly vibe and is run by two local guys, Paul and Phil.
 They have a great selection of modern bottled beers and gins which you can enjoy surrounded by walls filled with rock legends and the work of local artists.
 They serve decent food, coffee and cake too for daytime visits.

-This charming pub is situated right next to Parkstone Station so is a perfect stop-off if you are getting off a train.
+Recently refurbished and formerly know as The Cow, this charming Victorian pub is situated right next to Parkstone Station so is a perfect stop-off if you are getting off a train.
 It is one of the larger, more traditional pubs in the area that has been modernised accordingly.
-Because of its size, you can more often than not find a table and in the evening there is plenty of room to dance the night away.
+Because of its size, you can more often than not find a table to watch the sport and in the evening there is live music and plenty of room to dance the night away.
 In the summer you can sit on the roof terrace and there is a function room that can be hired out too.
 Unusually for the area, it has a small car park on-site as well as the station car park out front.

 This enormous but comfortable 19th Century pub was one of Hall and Woodhouse’s first and has bags of character to show for it.
 It has recently been renovated and the pub side has taps at some of the booth tables so you can even serve yourself.
 It has a very relaxed, and for its size, intimate atmosphere and when the weather is good you can enjoy your drink outside.
 There is extensive parking alongside the establishment and the well-run restaurant can easily accomodate large bookings.